+It's only natural

-Sugar Maple Acer saccharum
+Fall Fiesta Sugar Maple Acer saccharum 'Bailsta'

-Height: 60 feet
+Height: 60 feet Spread: 60 feet Sunlight: O

-Spread: 50 feet

-Sunlight: O

 Hardiness Zone: 3b

 Other Names: Hard Maple, Rock Maple

 Description:

-Possibly the best shade tree for fall colors ranging from gold to burnt orange to red; shapely and neat, a truly stately tree; adaptable to soils, but dislikes air pollution and compaction; every landscape should have a place for one of these aristocrats
+A first class, reliable shade tree, featuring a fiery blend of fall colors ranging from yellow to orange and red; a large tree, best in larger landscapes; one of the hardiest selections, adaptable to soils, but dislikes air pollution and compaction Ornamental Features Fall Fiesta Sugar Maple has dark green deciduous foliage on a tree with a round habit of growth.

-Ornamental Features

-Sugar Maple has rich green deciduous foliage on a tree with an oval habit of growth.
 The lobed leaves turn outstanding shades of yellow, orange and red in the fall.

-Landscape Attributes

-Sugar Maple is a dense deciduous tree with a shapely oval form.
+Landscape Attributes Fall Fiesta Sugar Maple is a dense deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

-Sugar Maple is recommended for the following landscape applications;

-- Accent - Shade
+Fall Fiesta Sugar Maple is recommended for the following landscape applications; - Accent - Shade

-Sugar Maple in fall Photo courtesy of NetPS Plant Finder
+Fall Fiesta Sugar Maple in fall Photo courtesy of NetPS Plant Finder

-Sugar Maple in fall Photo courtesy of NetPS Plant Finder
+Fall Fiesta Sugar Maple in fall Photo courtesy of NetPS Plant Finder

-Planting & Growing

-Sugar Maple will grow to be about 60 feet tall at maturity, with a spread of 50 feet.
+Planting & Growing Fall Fiesta Sugar Maple will grow to be about 60 feet tall at maturity, with a spread of 60 feet.
 It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
+It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
 This tree should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.

-Sugar Maple Photo courtesy of NetPS Plant Finder
+Fall Fiesta Sugar Maple Photo courtesy of NetPS Plant Finder